/cf-plan

 [parallel]or[sequential]markers, specific files, expected outcomes, and verification steps.
 Saves todocs/plans/ - Offer Implementation — Asks if you want to start implementing.
 Executes phases in order: parallel phases launch all tasks concurrently via background

 cf-implementeragents; sequential phases run one task at a time.
-All tasks follow TDD discipline.
+By default uses direct implementation; pass--add-tests(alias--tdd) to/cf-planto enable TDD (RED → GREEN → REFACTOR) for all tasks.
 If an implementer fails, retries once with error context before escalating.
 Automatically runs/cf-reviewwhen done

 Examples